CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

  ![](./img/MLP.png)

-### Trainig Details
+### Implementation Details

   ![](img/MLPmine.PNG)

  We design our MLP network to train on batches of data.
 Therefore, the input dimension is NxD where N is the number of examples in a batch and D is the dimentionality of each example.
 After the hidden layer (NxH) is computed, the values are activated useing a Sigmoid activation function.
 Finally, the ouput layer, of dimension NxC where C is the numbe of classes, is fed into a softmax layer to compute probabilties over classes.
 We compute loss over these class probablity vectors using Multi Class Cross Entropy.

-Sequential flow of forward pass:
+Forward Pass:
 ```
-f1 = W1*X1
+h = W1*X1
-X2 = sigmod(f1)
+X2 = sigmod(h)
-Scores = W2*X2
+O = W2*X2
-Probab = Softmax(Scores)
+Probab = Softmax(O)
 Loss = CrossEntropy(Probab)

 ```
 Once the Loss is computed, the gradients with respect to W1 and W2 are computed using the chain rule and are reduced to simple matrix forms.
-See the code for more details about loss simplification.
+See the code comments for more details about loss simplification.

+Backward Pass:
 ```
+//Compute Derivatives Using Chain Rule
-dL/dw1 = dL/Pr * dPr/dSc * dSc/x2 * dx2/df1 * df1/w1;
+dL/dw1 = dL/Pr * dPr/dSc * dSc/x2 * dx2/dh * dh/w1;
 dL/dw2 = dL/Pr * dPr/dSc * dSc/x2;

+//Update Weights
+w1 = w1 - LearningRate*dw1;
+w2 = w2 - LearningRate*dw2;
 ```

 ###  1: Training MLP to Predict a 2x2 XOR